-Page 2 of 2 - The USDA lacks the authority to enforce state laws, including animal cruelty laws.
+The USDA lacks the authority to enforce state laws, including animal cruelty laws.
 They may fine repeat violators and eventually revoke an operator's license, but the process often involves legal challenges that can drag on for years.

 The HSUS is not a law enforcement agency either and cannot close down kennels without the help of local authorities.